Asian Plantations confirmed that it is in

 The announcement comes follow reports in local media

-that Malaysian group FELDA Global Ventures Holdings was one name in the frame.
+that Malaysian group Felda Global Ventures was one name in the frame.

 Obtaining fresh land in Indonesia and, especially, Malaysia